peer-open-source/xara-docs/source/user/manual/model/elements/shell/ASDShellT3.rst

          -local $x1 $x2 $x3, |string| + 3 |float|, "optional, if provided it will be used as the local-x axis of the element (otherwise the default local X will be the direction of the 1-2 side).
 Note: it will be automatically normalized and projected onto the element plane.
 It must not be zero or parallel to the shell's normal vector."

+The ASDShellT3 element is a 3-node general purpose thick shell element with the following features:

 #.
 The membrane behavior is based on the **ANDeS** [Felippa2003]_ formulation, which uses the corner rotational DOFs (drilling DOFs) to improve the membrane behavior of the element.
 #.
 The plate bending part is treated using the **MITC3** [PSLee2004]_ formulation, to avoid the well known transverse shear locking behavior of thick plate elements.
 #.
 Kinematics can be either **linear** or **corotational**.
 The corotational kinematics is based on the work of Felippa et al., i.e. the **EICR** [Felippa2000]_ [FelippaEtAl2005]_ (Element Independent Corotational formulation).
 Finite rotations are treated with Quaternions.